 Proving that you have an effective policy in place will also be taken into consideration in the event an investigation by the Information Commissioner's Office.

-You don't need to share your Data Protection Policy publicly as it is for your own organisation to follow.
-If it's necessary and appropriate to share with others then you can do so—just make sure that there's no information in it that would present a cyber security risk if available to others.
+You don't need to share your Data Protection Policy publicly, as it is for your own organisation to follow and implement.
+If it's necessary and appropriate to share with others then you can do so—just make sure that there's no information in it that would present a cyber security risk if made available in this way.

 We have shared NICVA's Data Protection Policy by way of example and because it's part of our Staff Handbook, all of which is available online.
 Please keep in mind that this has been drafted to suit our own practices and requirements.
 We make no claims for how effective it will be in the case of your own organisation.
 You will need to apply judgement about what needs to be present in your own policy.